cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 Let’s imagine that a friend is trying to collect all 50 state quarters.
 While we sort our loose change by coin type, we’ll also call out the name of the state associated with each quarter so that if it’s one our friend doesn’t have, they can add it to their collection.

 In the `match` expression for this code, we add a variable called `state` to the pattern that matches values of the variant `Coin::Quarter`.
 When a `Coin::Quarter` matches, the `state` variable will bind to the value of that quarter’s state.
-Then we can create another `match` expression for `state`, in order to print the right value:
+Then we can use `state` in the code for that arm, like so:

 ```rust,noplayground
 {{#include ../listings/ch06-enums-and-pattern-matching/no_listing_06_match_pattern_bind/src/lib.cairo:function}}
 ```

+Because `state` is an `UsState` enum which implements the `Debug` trait, we can print `state` value with `println!` macro.

 If we were to call `value_in_cents(Coin::Quarter(UsState::Alaska))`, `coin` would be `Coin::Quarter(UsState::Alaska)`.
 When we compare that value with each of the match arms, none of them match until we reach `Coin::Quarter(state)`.
 At that point, the binding for `state` will be the value `UsState::Alaska`.
-We can then use a matching construct again, and finally print the correct `state` in each arm.
-In this case, the printed value will be 'Alaska', because `state` is binded to `UsState::Alaska`.
+We can then use that binding in `println!` macro, thus getting the inner state value out of the Coin enum variant for Quarter.

 ## Matching with `Option<T>`